Toward Robust GraphRAG: Mitigating Retrieval Drift and Hallucination from Imperfect Knowledge Graphs: Experiments

 \subsection{Ablation Study}

-We conduct ablations to quantify the contribution of core components in C2RAG.
-We examine two groups: constraint-based retrieval and hop-wise sufficiency check.
-For constraint-based retrieval, w/o Constraint replaces constraint-aligned matching with coarse tuple retrieval based only on semantic similarity; w/o Relation removes relation-variant alignment and reranks candidates using only entity information; w/o Placeholder removes the unknown-entity placeholder and does not model variable binding during reranking.
-For sufficiency check, w/o Check disables the check and always propagates structural candidates to subsequent hops; w/o Dist replaces the distribution-based criterion with a fixed score threshold.
-Each variant changes only one component while keeping the remaining pipeline unchanged.
+We conduct ablations on HotpotQA to evaluate two core parts of CS-RAG: constraint-based retrieval and sufficiency checking.
+For constraint-based retrieval, w/o Planner removes atomic constraint planning and uses the original query as a single semantic retrieval request, which evaluates whether planning itself is necessary. w/o Constraint keeps the LLM-generated atomic constraints but replaces fine-grained constraint retrieval with coarse semantic matching, which evaluates the necessity of constraint-aware execution after planning. w/o Relation removes relation alignment and reranks candidates using only entity information to assess the contribution of relation-level matching.
+For Sufficiency-Guided Propagation and Recovery, w/o Check disables the sufficiency check and always propagates structural candidates to subsequent hops, examining the value of sufficiency verification. w/o Dist replaces the distribution-based criterion with a fixed binary score threshold, classifying a constraint as resolved when the highest score exceeds 0.5 and unresolved otherwise.
+Each variant modifies one targeted design choice or module while keeping the remaining pipeline unchanged.

-Table~\ref{tab:ablation_main} summarizes the results.
-(The supplementary results and analyses can be found in the Appendix~\ref{app:ablation}.)
-Among constraint-based retrieval variants, w/o Constraint causes the largest degradation across datasets, showing that coarse semantic matching is insufficient for multi-hop retrieval and more likely to select tuples that are plausible but violate the intended constraint, leading to retrieval drift.
-Removing relation-variant alignment (w/o Relation) also consistently hurts performance, indicating that explicitly aligning KG relations to the query-specified relation semantics is important for filtering spurious edges.
-Similarly, w/o Placeholder underperforms the full model, suggesting that modeling unknown-entity placeholders is necessary for maintaining coherent intermediate bindings across hops.

-Ablations on sufficiency check further highlight its impact.
-Disabling sufficiency check (w/o Check) yields a substantial drop, as the pipeline is forced to propagate ambiguous structural candidates and may form unsupported structural steps when the graph signal is insufficient, which increases retrieval hallucination.
-Replacing the distribution-based criterion with a fixed threshold (w/o Dist) is consistently worse than the full model, indicating that relative confidence over the candidate distribution provides a more robust sufficiency signal than absolute scores across queries.